Arc-blroth/ProjectInception/README.md

   A: Well, I did warn you that it could crash.
 Try
      opening your modpack folder and  deleting the `projectInception` folder inside of it.
 You
-     may have to do this from CMD if Windows Explorer crashes.
+     may have to do this from a Command Prompt or Terminal.
+     To the best of my knowledge this issue should have already been fixed, however.